 During periods of low fishing activity, it may be feasible to schedule two assignments for one interviewer on the same day.
 Employment of this strategy would depend on NMFS prior approval of a workable implementation plan proposed by the Contractor.
 Such a proposal should attempt to minimize potential clustering effects in the temporal and geographic distributions of sampling.
-The Contractor may also assign more than one interviewer to a given assignment if the fishing pressure is expected to be too great for one interviewer to adequately sample.
-Employment of this strategy would also depend on NMFS prior approval.

 Site assignments may never be changed once the assignment has been drawn.
 The date of an assignment may only be changed if the assignment has been cancelled due to "bad weather" or due to unexpected interviewer problems, such as illness or car trouble.
-If the weather on the assigned date is so bad that no fishing is likely to occur at the assigned site, then the assignment may be rescheduled for the next available day of the same day type (i.e., weekend/holiday or weekday) within the same month.
+If the weather on the assigned date is so bad that no fishing is likely to occur within the assigned cluster, then the assignment may be rescheduled for the next available day of the same day type (i.e., weekend/holiday or weekday) within the same month.
 Rescheduled assignments should not take precedence over fixed or flexible assignments that were originally scheduled for that day.
-Rescheduled fixed and flexible assignments do take precedence over reserve assignments that were originally scheduled for the assigned the assigned the assignment could not be completed on the assigned date because the assigned interviewer became ill, had car trouble, or failed to visit the site for some other reason, then the assignment may also be rescheduled according to the same procedures.
+Rescheduled fixed and flexible assignments do take precedence over reserve assignments that were originally scheduled for that day.
+If the assignment could not be completed on the assigned date because the assigned interviewer became ill, had car trouble, or failed to complete the assignment for some other reason, then the assignment may also be rescheduled according to the same procedures.
 Interviewer failures to complete issued assignments on the assigned dates should be minimized and unreliable interviewers should be replaced as needed.

 Some rescheduling of sampling assignments may be necessary to prevent overlaps with samplers working to conduct interviews for other surveys, particularly the MRFSS.
-In the event that a

-MRFSS interviewer arrives at a site and finds an LPS interviewer on-site, or an LPS interviewer arrives at a site and finds a MRFSS interviewer on-site, the MRFSS interviewer takes precedence unless: 1) the site is an alternate site for the MRFSS interviewer (i.e., not originally assigned), in which case the MRFSS interviewer should relocate to another alternate site; OR 2) the site is the only one in the LPIS cluster, in which case the MRFSS interviewer should relocate to an alternate site.
+In the event that a MRFSS interviewer arrives at a site and finds an LPS interviewer on-site, or an LPS interviewer arrives at a site and finds a MRFSS interviewer on-site, the MRFSS interviewer takes precedence unless: 1) the site is an alternate site for the MRFSS interviewer (i.e., not originally assigned), in which case the MRFSS interviewer should relocate to another alternate site; OR 2) the site is the only one in the LPIS cluster, in which case the MRFSS interviewer should relocate to an alternate site.
 Both interviewers are expected to cooperate in determining who should relocate to another site.
 NMFS staff may provide MRFSS assignment schedules to the LPIS contractor if warranted.
 All incidents of such overlap between LPIS and MRFSS interviewers (or other interviewers), and how they were resolved, must be recorded and brought to the attention of NMFS by the Contractor in a timely manner.